Azure-Samples/azureai-assistant-tool/README.md

 - Create an Azure Subscription for [free](https://azure.microsoft.com/en-us/free/ai-services/), if you don't have one already
 - [Apply for access](https://aka.ms/oai/access) to Azure OpenAI Service in this Azure Subscription.
 Azure OpenAI Service is currently a limited access service so access is granted through an application process.
 Most applications are processed within a day of applying.
-- Azure OpenAI Assistants is currently available in Sweden Central, East US 2, and Australia East.
-We are expanding our models and regional availability - see the [models guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) for the latest model and regional availability for Assistants.
+- Azure OpenAI Assistants models and region availability, see the [models guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) for the latest model and regional availability for Assistants.
 - Create an Azure OpenAI resource on [Azure Portal](https://ms.portal.azure.com) with one of the Assistants supported models from the models guide page deployed in that region

 ### Step 2: Install Python